Faithlife/styled-ui/UpgradeGuide.md

   - Check your sizes, standalone props have been replaced by the `size` prop, such as `size=medium` instead of `medium`.
 - `Checkbox`
   - The old `theme` prop functionality has been replaced by the [global theme object](https://faithlife.github.io/styled-ui/#/theme) and Styled System props.
+- `HelpBox`
+  - The old `theme` prop functionality has been replaced by the [global theme object](https://faithlife.github.io/styled-ui/#/theme) and Styled System props.
 - `Modal`
   - Subcomponents have been renamed, `ModalContent` has been replaced by `Modal.Content`, etc.
 - `Radio`